-As part of 2022's Migratory Bird day, Audubon Alaska partnered with artist and filmmaker Max Romey to create two beautiful posters that celebrate some of the many, many species that migrate to Alaska each spring to feed, breed, and nest.
-Nearly 250 species rely on vital habitat that is currently underthreat from issues such as climate change, industrial-scale logging, oil and gas development.
+As part of 2022's Migratory Bird Day, Audubon Alaska partnered with artist and filmmaker Max Romey to create two beautiful posters that celebrate some of the many, many species that migrate to Alaska each spring to feed, breed, and nest.
+Nearly 250 species rely on vital habitat that is currently underthreat from issues such as climate change, industrial-scale logging, and oil development.

 The first, titled Migratory Birds of Alaska, features eight special migratory birds.